Cameras, communication and the intimacy of a moment.Written by John Macpherson

 No amount of talking was going to change his mind, he was intent on being off, to anywhere but here.
 But a few of the group said they’d prefer to stay in the mountains, so the group split with the majority going with him.
 I opted to stay and continue to follow the advertised schedule which I had been delighted with, and which included several more days in what I considered to be an utterly entrancing mountain landscape high above the desert.
 Leaving us with instructions to meet in a few days time, our guide departed, and accompanied by several adults I was confident he was in no danger of any sort so I wished them well as they departed.

 On the second day after our leader had departed I was walking alone through the village when two young women, and the two small boys from the previous day’s fun approached me, and one of the small boys took me by the hand and giggling at my surprise they led me up a narrow path between two houses.
 The path wound higher and higher above the huts and finally levelled out on a narrow ledge that led across the face of a cliff to where the sound of singing rose.
 We rounded the corner and found a group of women washing clothes at a small spring, with wet clothes laid out in the sun to dry.
-They looked in surprise at me and my guides spoke a few words and they all smiled warmly and carried on working.
+They looked in surprise at me, but my guides spoke a few words and they all smiled warmly, relaxed and carried on working.

 I was gestured to sit and did so and spent an hour listening to their singing and watching the women work, high above the valley, intense winter blue sky overhead, their voices echoing beautifully.
 I understood not a single word, but neither did I care.
 And I never once thought to lift my camera for it seemed as if to do so would be some gross breach of trust and that this whole wonderful scene I’d become a part of would dissolve.
 Eventually my young woman guides came over and they moved across to the cliff edge and sat together and then made the camera sign to me, and gestured to me to take their picture as they sat together with earnest looks on their faces.